 - Clinical students must purchase a lab jacket in a style of their choosing, with logo and embroidered name (or name tag).
 These are to be worn in clinic, and average $40 with embroidery.
 Additionally, clinical students must wear Shala yoga pants/shorts/shirt under their jacket.
 Cost is $25/shirt; $35/pants or shorts.
 Students must have a professional head shot taken wearing their jacket.

 - Is there an enrollment deadline?

-Next enrollment dates are July 22, 2016, for Module B; and September 10, 2016, for Module A. A minimum of 5 students is required to make a class, and our maximum enrollment is 16.
+Next enrollment dates for Modules A and B are January 1 and June 1, 2018.
+A minimum of 5 students is required to make a class, and our maximum enrollment is 16.